Wholesale Pork Supplier

 Pig cut chart with Hock highlighted in blue

 Pork hock, also known as pork knuckle, is the cut taken from the lower leg of the pig, just above the trotter.
-It’s a flavourful, collagen-rich cut that becomes tender and succulent when slow-cooked, braised, or roasted, making it ideal for hearty dishes and soups.
+It’s a flavourful, collagen-rich cut that is ideal for hearty dishes and soups.
 With its balance of meat, fat, and connective tissue, pork hock delivers a deep, savoury flavour and a gelatinous texture once cooked low and slow.

 Boston Butt